Hurricane Michael upgraded to Category 3 storm, officials say

 The emergency declaration in Florida, requested by Scott, encompasses 35 counties and “will provide important resources and assistance from the federal government, including personnel, equipment and supplies, as well as making available funding sources for emergency protective measures,” according to a news release from Scott’s office.

-Scott on Monday also expanded a state of emergency to a total of 35 Florida counties.
+Scott on Monday also expanded a state of emergency to a total of 35 Florida counties, the news release said.